-Because the Honor Code is of central importance in the University of Lynchburg community, every student is expected to adhere to the University Honor Pledge:
+Because the Honor Code is of central importance in the University of Lynchburg community, every student is expected to adhere to the University of Lynchburg Honor Pledge:

 Students are expected to abide by the Honor Code themselves and not to tolerate actions by fellow students that breach the Code.
-In matters of honor, any reluctance to report a violation is transcended by each individual’s responsibility to the entire student body.
+In matters of honor, each individual's responsibility to the entire student body transcends any reluctance to report a violator.
 If a student witnesses or discovers any infraction of the Honor Code, the student witness should report the offense or ask the person(s) at fault to report the offense to the appropriate professor, to Community Expectations and Restorative Practices, or to the Student Judicial Board, which have been granted authority to address such matters.
-When an alleged Honor Code infraction is resolved through a judicial board hearing, the hearing is conducted by either the Student Judicial Board or the Administrative Board, as assigned by Community Expectations and Restorative Practices.
+When an alleged Honor Code infraction is resolved through a board hearing, the hearing is conducted by either the Student Judicial Board or the Administrative Board, as assigned by Community Expectations and Restorative Practices.

 The academic integrity section of the Honor Code includes the following A-level violations:

-(A1.3) Facilitating Academic Dishonesty: Intentionally or knowingly helping or attempting to help another to violate any provision of the Academic Integrity Code
+- A1.3 Facilitating Academic Dishonesty: Intentionally or knowingly helping or attempting to help another to violate any provision of the Academic Integrity section of the Honor Code

 Action by the Faculty Member